vbuzzano/sails-hook-jobs/README.md

-# sails-hook-jobs
+# sails-hook-agenda

-Sails JS hook to add async background jobs.
+Sails JS hook to add async background agenda.

 This project use "agenda" as the job engine
  - github: https://github.com/rschmukler/agenda